|Getting Started||Adobe PDF reader||MP3 Recordings||MP4

 To view and/or print a sheet music file, LEFT click the PDF icon.
 Your web browser will open the PDF document.
 After the file transfer is completed, the music should appear on your screen.
 If you wish to print the file, use the commands on the PDF Reader toolbar, NOT the print tool on the browser tool bar.
 Once the PDF file is displayed, you can save it to your local disk with the acrobat reader "Save as" tool.

-to your computer without viewing it first in acrobat reader, RIGHT click on the
+your computer without viewing it first in acrobat reader, RIGHT

 Return to top of page.